 In preparing for the exam, candidates should practise a range of basic questions in the individual tax areas prior to attempting the more complicated past examination questions which involve a combination of taxes.

-From December 2012, the paper will have the following format:
+From December 2012, the exam will have the following format:

 Section A is compulsory and consists of:

 - Question 1 (35 marks).
 This question will address a number of different taxes and is likely to require a report, letter, memorandum or meeting notes as part of the answer.
-Four professional marks are awarded to students who demonstrate that they have planned their answers in order to provide logical, coherent advice, using terminology appropriate to the end-user and who have prepared the documents requested in the correct format with the appropriate introductory and concluding paragraphs.
+Up to four professional marks are awarded to candidates who demonstrate that they have planned their answers in order to provide logical, coherent advice, using terminology appropriate to the end-user and who have prepared the documents requested in the correct format with the appropriate introductory and concluding paragraphs.

 Section B contains three questions of 20 marks each and candidates will be required to answer two of these questions only.
 These questions will contain concise, structured information, including sub-headings to make them easier to assimilate and navigate.
-This will enable students to read them quickly when deciding which two to answer.
-Questions in section B will mainly be focused on one taxation area.
+This will enable candidates to read them quickly when deciding which two to answer.

 Candidates’ approach in the exam

-The new format of the paper (whereby each question has a predetermined number of marks) allows the student to calculate the time to be spent on each question in advance of the exam.
+The new format of the exam (whereby each question has a predetermined number of marks) allows the candidate to calculate the time to be spent on each question in advance of the exam.
 Careful time management will be important, particularly in Section A.

 The level of detail to be given in the answer is often suggested by the verb used in the question (eg explain, outline) and should reflect the marks available for that part of the question.
 Where a question includes a number of sub requirements, it is important that candidates address all of the requirements rather than just a few in great detail.